cogliattirX/swiss-testing-night-2025/copilot-context/personas.md

 # Testing Personas and Their Critical Reviewers

+> **Note**: This document defines the foundational personas for testing scenarios.
+For comprehensive QA team operations, see [enhanced-qa-team-personas.md](enhanced-qa-team-personas.md) which includes specialized roles for AI-powered testing, security, accessibility, and workshop facilitation.

 This document defines the various personas used in our testing scenarios and their corresponding critical reviewers who ensure the quality and relevance of generated content.

 ## 1. Test Automation Engineer